omnivector-solutions/osd-documentation/contributing.rst

    $ npm install -g bats

-To run all the tests, enter in the directory of the ``slurm-charms`` and specify the name of the Juju model used:
+To run all the tests, deploy the base bundle for OSD, then enter in the directory of the ``slurm-charms`` and specify the name of the Juju model used:

 .. code-block::